Josiah Henson: Josiah Henson Museum & Park—North Bethesda, Maryland

 As of 2018, the Josiah Henson Museum & Park, in North Bethesda, Maryland, contains the Riley/Bolton house, where Henson's owner lived.
 The Montgomery County park site (construction/restoration) reopened to the public on April 23, 2021, after the completion of the renovations and installation of new exhibits and building of the visitor center.
 "Ongoing archaeological excavations seek to find where Josiah Henson may have lived on the site."

 Josiah Henson Interpretive Centre, near Dresden, Ontario, Canada.

 The Josiah Henson Museum of African-Canadian History

-Located near Dresden, Ontario, in Canada, the Josiah Henson Museum of African-Canadian History formally called Uncle Tom's Cabin Historic Site includes the cabin that was home to Josiah Henson during much of his time in the area, from 1841 until his death in 1883.
+Located near Dresden, Ontario, in Canada, the Josiah Henson Museum of African-Canadian History formerly called Uncle Tom's Cabin Historic Site includes the cabin that was home to Josiah Henson during much of his time in the area, from 1841 until his death in 1883.
 The 5 acre includes Henson's cabin, an interpretive centre about Henson and the Dawn settlement, an exhibit gallery about the Underground Railroad, outbuildings, a 19th-century historic house, a cemetery and a gift shop.